Visual-Friendly Concept Protection via Selective Adversarial Perturbations: Hyper-parameter Analysis

+Here we provide quantitative results to study the influence of hyper-parameters: training iteration, $c$, and $\alpha$.
+We also provide qualitative results in supplementary materials.

-\paragraph{Sensitivity Analysis of Training Interation} Usually the larger the training steps, the larger the value of $\mathcal{L}^{\prime}_{\theta}$ at different time steps, and the more successful the protection is.
+\textbf{Sensitivity Analysis of Training Iteration.} Usually, the larger the training steps, the larger the value of $\mathcal{L}^{\prime}_{\theta}$ at different time steps, and the more successful the protection is.
 As shown in Fig.~\ref{fig:hyp}~(a), when increasing the number of training iterations, FID will first improve rapidly and then rise slowly, and the overall trend is that the longer the training iterations, the worse the quality of the protected image.
-Whereas LIQE will fall rapidly and then level off, the protection effect will improve and then keep stable. \paragraph{Sensitivity Analysis of $c$} As shown in Fig.~\ref{fig:hyp}~(b), as the parameter $c$ increases, representing a stronger constraint on perturbation visibility, the FID score decreases, indicating improved visibility of the final protected image.
-Correspondingly, the image protection effectiveness (LIQE) initially decreases, then fluctuates around 5.0.
-Based on the balance between protection effectiveness and noise quality, we ultimately select $c = 0.1$.
+Whereas LIQE will fall rapidly and then level off, the protection effect will improve and then keep stable. { Finally, we selected 720 iterations based on the inflection point observed in Fig.~\ref{fig:hyp}~(a).
+At this point, we achieve substantial protection effectiveness (LIQE-SUM 4.37) while maintaining reasonable image quality (FID 27.04).
+Fig.~\ref{fig:case_training_steps} also shows similar pheonmentions.
+Increasing iterations beyond 720 provides only marginal improvements in protection while continuing to degrade image quality. }

+\textbf{Sensitivity Analysis of $c$.} { $c$ represents stronger constraints on perturbation visibility.
+As shown in Fig.~\ref{fig:hyp}~(b), increasing parameter $c$ reduces the FID score from 68.18 at $c=0.0$ to 15.33 at $c=1.0$, indicating significant improvements in visual quality of protected images.
+Meanwhile, protection effectiveness (LIQE-SUM) increases from ~3.15 at $c=0.0$ to ~5.43 at $c=0.5$, then slightly decreases to ~4.75 at $c=1.0$.
+Fig.~\ref{fig:case_c} presents qualitative results across different $c$ values, demonstrating that smaller $c$ values (e.g., $c=0.0$) provide stronger protection but compromise visual quality, while larger $c$ values (e.g., $c=1.0$) lead to friendly visibility with reduced protection.
+Based on the analysis, we selected $c=0.1$ as the optimal value, balancing acceptable protection effectiveness with maintainable visual quality. }

+\textbf{Sensitivity Analysis of Parameter $\alpha$.} {Fig.~\ref{fig:hyp_alpha}~(a) illustrates the impact of $\alpha$ on visual quality and protection effectiveness.
+Increasing $\alpha$ from 0 to 0.005 sharply increases FID from 0 to ~33.93 (indicating more noticeable perturbations) while decreasing LIQE-SUM from ~7.56 to ~4.39 (indicating enhanced protection).
+Further increases to $\alpha=0.020$ continue improving FID to ~44.21 but result in saturated protection effectiveness (LIQE-SUM 3.55).
+Fig.~\ref{fig:hyp_alpha}~(b) shows that larger $\alpha$ values (e.g., 0.015, 0.020) require significantly more training iterations (1000) to converge compared to smaller values (e.g., $\alpha=0.005$ requiring ~80 iterations).
+We set $\alpha=0.005$, which balances among visual quality, protection effectiveness, and computational efficiency.}

+Note that Fig.~\ref{fig:hyp_alpha} uses $c=0.005$ to clearly demonstrate the relationship between $\alpha$ and training iterations, as $\alpha$ values at $c=0.1$ remain around 0.005 across the 240-1200 iteration range, making visualization challenging.
+In practice, we adjust training steps to facilitate parallel acceleration to influence $\alpha$.

-\subsection{Analysis of Adversary Settings}
+\section{Analysis of Adversary Settings}

 Following Anti-DreamBooth~\cite{le_etal2023antidreambooth}, we consider three settings in this paper: ``convenient setting'', ``adverse setting'', and ``uncontrolled setting''.